-Live View output to HDMI from the IQ3 Digital Back
+Live View output to HDMI from the IQ3 100MP

-Using the Supplied Micro HDMI adapter, connect your monitor to the HDMI output located behind the CF-card cover on the IQ3 100MP Trichromatic, IQ3 100MP or IQ3 100MP Acromatic Digital Back.
+Using the Supplied Micro HDMI adapter, connect your monitor to the HDMI output located behind the CF-card cover on the IQ3 100MP digital back.

 NOTE: The HDMI adapter cable will adapt to any standard HDMI male to male extension cable.
 Because of the limited space around the socket we choose to include this cable - should you want to replace with another standard Micro HDMI cable, then please note that not all connectors will fit due to the limited space surrounding the connector.